Kroger Slip and Fall Attorneys

 Do Not Make Conclusory Damaging Remarks in Haste

 Keep your description simple.
 Stick to the facts.
 For example: “I was walking and felt my feet slip out from under me” is an ok description.
 Don’t make conclusory statements or guess what happened by saying things put of embarrassment such as: “I must not have been looking where I was going” or “I guess I wasn’t paying attention.”
 Many people do not realize it but simply falling on someone’s property due to water on the floor does not make them liable for your injuries.
 To prove a premise liability case, you must show that they were aware of the dangerous condition before you fell and did not act reasonably to clean it up or warn you.
 You must also prove that you were exercising reasonable care and that you were not aware of the dangerous condition.
 Your statements to any manager, employee, or adjuster action on behalf of Kroger can be used against you.

 Do Seek Medical Attention Immediately

 Many people make the mistake of letting their embarrassment from having fallen or their adrenaline rush from the scare drive them to not report the fall and not to ask for help when they are hurting.
 This is a big mistake.
 Slip and fall accidents can cause serious injuries.
-Some of the most common injuries caused by slip and falls include:
+Some of the most common injuries caused by slip-and-fall accidents include:

 - torn ligaments in the knee